enzymefinance/sdk/packages/api/README.md

 - The Enzyme API is a gRPC-based API (see https://grpc.io/).
 - We currently provide a Javascript/Typescript client to interact with the API.
 Other clients (python, go) can be generated.
-- The API is currently in alpha mode, i.e. we are actively developing it and we are pushing breaking changes frequently and without notice.
-Once we come out of alpha mode, we will properly announce and document changes.
 - We are very happy to get feedback from all users, either on [Discord](https://discord.com/channels/515208056720719872/1099994775056285716) or also through our support email (support@avantgarde.finance)

 ## Quick start